oroinc/documentation/user_guide/channel_guide.rst

   pre-implemented embedded form *Contact request* that can be added to any Website.
 The Entity is described in more details in the *Actions* guide.

-- **Custom Entities** are created for specific Customer needs and their instances can contain any required details to be filled and processed by the System.
+- **Custom Entities** are created for specific Customer needs and their records can contain any required details to be filled and processed by the System.
 For more details on Customer entities please see the *Entity Management* guide.
   Once a Custom entity has been created in the System, it will automatically appear in the drop-down menu in the